Department of Mathematics and Statistics

 BA in Mathematics - Pure Mathematics Concentration

 The Department of Mathematics and Statistics offers a B.A. degree in Mathematics.
 The program is designed to provide students with a broad background in mathematics and statistics.
 Students select one of three concentrations: pure mathematics, applied mathematics/operations research, or statistics.
 Students who would like to become certified to teach may select the Secondary Teacher Education track.
-The Department also offers an accelerated, flexible 4+1 master's program in statistics, where students can earn both an undergraduate degree and the M.S. degree in statistics in five years by carefully selecting their courses.
+The Department also offers an accelerated graduate pathway, where students can earn both an undergraduate degree and the M.S. degree in statistics in five years by carefully selecting their courses.

-The minimum number of credits (exclusive of the University's Core curriculum) required for a bachelor of arts in mathematics: 49.
+Minimum number of credits (exclusive of the University's Core Curriculum) required for a B.A. in mathematics: 49.
 Each student must have a cumulative grade point average of at least 2.0 in major courses before being considered for a baccalaureate degree in mathematics.

 A. Foundations (34 credits)